bitnulleins/statify-widget/trunk/readme.txt

 * Accept only filter minute values >0 (not smaller than zero)
 * Reactivate category selection for "post" type in widget (without extra jQuery)
+* Reduce number of queries.
+That boost performance for websites with many pages.

 = 1.4.5 =